RobWar-code/sci-booster/README.md

 						"id": , // May be null
 						"node_num" : "", // (ie: "01")
 						"label": "",
-						"graphic_file": "", // Image associated with the node
+						"graphic_file": "", // File name/ web link of the image associated with the node "graphic_text": "",
-						"graphic_text": "",
 						"type": "", // (Mechanism/Effect)
 						"definition": "", // optional